pritayan/Arctyx/README.md

 ## [NOTE] - There could be error and bugs right now as I am still working on this.
 ## Changes and Edits are welcome.
 Join me in making it more advance and Frost-cool !!!!
 ---

+## Tips
+- Try to assign a keyboard shortcut key to start the eww.
+If you are using hyprlan (and/or dotfiles) you can create a keybind file to assign specific key to execute specific task.
+- Make sure you assign keyboard key for both running and quiting the eww.
+I could make an widget to run the whole setup.
+But to terminate, the widget would also got lost.

+---

 ## 📦 Installation

 ```bash